galhorin1/deadlinecalc/README.md

 # deadlinecalc
-user enters goal and date , app returns num of days to goal
+user enters goal and date , app returns num of days to goal  python